-The tar phase contains several relatively stable free radicals such as superoxide, hydrogen peroxide, and hydroxyl radicals (Fig. 39).
+The tar phase contains several relatively stable free radicals such as superoxide, hydrogen peroxide, and hydroxyl radicals(Fig. 39).

-The gas phase of cigarette smoke contains more reactive radicals than the tar-phase radicals.
-These gas-phase radicals are produced in a steady state by the slow oxidation of NO to NO2 in the air, which is much more reactive and then reacts with reactive species in smoke such as isoprene.
-Nitrogen dioxide in smoke could react with hydrogen peroxide and produce $O_2^{\bullet-}$ (Superoxide radical) and OH $^{\bullet}$ (Hydroxyl radical) (Fig. 39).
+are produced in a steady state by the slow oxidation of NO to $NO_2$ in the air, which is much more reactive and then reacts with reactive species in smoke such as isoprene.
+Nitrogen dioxide in smoke could react with hydrogen peroxide and produce $O_2^{\bullet^-}$ (Superoxide radical) and OH' (Hydroxyl radical) (Fig. 39).